THE RATING SCALE

 Here's what the numbers mean:

-9 - Consider this story as practice.
-Use what you've learned and write another!
+9 – Keep practicing.
+Embrace the feedback.
+Use what you’ve learned and write another!

-6 - Not a bad attempt, but the story still doesn't work or doesn't stand out.
+6 - Not a bad attempt, but more work needs to be done.

 5 - Better than average, but still needs attention and effort.

-3 - Good story – Plot/character issues to be addressed.
+3 - A good story!
+Issues to be addressed.
 Revise accordingly.

-2 - A very good story - with the potential to be great.
+2 - A very good story!
+Has potential to be great.
 Focus on flaws, revise and polish.